-We have become aware of a new phishing scam targeting students at the University of Washington.
+We have become aware of another phishing scam targeting students at schools using the Handshake platform, like the University of Washington.

 These are NOT legitimate emails or opportunities and are attempts to gain access to sensitive information – if you receive one of these emails, please:

 - Do not click on any links or take any action as requested in the message.

 - Send the message (as an attachment) to firstname.lastname@example.org.

 - If you have any questions, please don’t hesitate email us at email@example.com.

 UW’s Office of the Chief Information Security Officer (CISO) has created some helpful resources:

 Scams: What to Look For